Thanks for stopping by. You are currently logged in as a Guest

 We briefly covered endplays in our euchre lesson number 9.
 Because this tactic is so important, let us explore it in detail.
 Endplays should be part of any player's arsenal of tools.
 In fact, it can be one of the most powerful plays in euchre.
 With an endplay, you are not going for two points.
 You're just looking to make a single point then run.
 There are some hands where the only way to make a point is to use this strategy.

-In this hand, the dealer sits at the bottom in South position.
+On this hand, the dealer sits at the bottom in the South position.
 He has turned up the queen of diamonds.
 The three other players pass and the dealer picks up the queen.
 He discards the 10 of hearts.

 West starts the hand by leading the ace of spades.
-Second and third seat follow suit.
+The second and third seats follow suit.
 As the dealer/maker is void, he trumps in using his 9.
 Holding the right means his second trick is secure.
 Still, that third trick could be elusive.

 Trying to set-up an endplay, he leads the jack of clubs.
 He is hoping the left-hand opponent will take the trick.
 Yes!